leostera/lam/ROADMAP.md

 At this point I'd expect us to support the core OTP modules: `supervisor` and `gen_server`.

-## Milestone 4: Multi-core Processing :crystall_ball:
+## Milestone 4: Multi-core Processing :crystal_ball:

 Implement symmetric multi-processing to spread the work across several cores.

-## Milestone 5: Native Extensions :crystall_ball:
+## Milestone 5: Native Extensions :crystal_ball:

 To support building useful native and web applications, we need to figure out how to allow people to link custom code that interfaces with the runtime, and